-The market entry framework is a tool to assess whether a company should enter a particular market or introduce new products in existing markets, by assessing growth opportunities, capabilities and challenges.
-In case interviews, these frameworks are useful template for market entry cases.
+The market entry framework is a tool to assess whether a company should enter a particular market or introduce new products in existing markets, by assessing growth opportunities, capabilities, and challenges.
+In case interviews, these frameworks are useful templates for market entry cases.

 In this article, I will explain how you can apply market entry frameworks in market entry cases, using a four-step guide and case examples.
 Let’s get started!